19/3/2004 -- Of piano songs and Wodehouse-speak

 I seem to be unable to plan my timetable for next semester.

-Somehow, each time after I've picked the modules i want to do,
+Somehow, each time after I've picked the modules i want to

 i'll discover their tutorials if not the lectures, clash!

-I'm having such a major headache that i've actually paused the deciding process
+I'm having such a major headache that i've actually paused

 to write this journal...